 What matters more to Do the Right Thing as a film though, is not its content but its marriage of content to technique; it is not only Lee’s most politically astute work, but it finds the director at the peak of his understanding of film mechanics and how to use visuals to delineate emotions and define theme.
 His primary visual technique, a raw, gritty camera that quavers and glides as characters rush to and from their lives and remain unsure of where they’re going, fits his content like a glove.
 When tragedy strikes late in the film, his angular, distorted shots and hard-cuts take on new life.
 Early on, the moving camera which follows the neighborhood’s inhabitants around and switches between them without cutting eternally connects them, giving the neighborhood a sense of penetratingly earthy geographic place and exploring the characters as they exist in relation to each other, rather than as individuals.
 The central tension comes from how no character is ever alone – we often see someone else in the background when we’re focusing on the foreground and we are painfully aware of the tension of their interconnections.
 Soon enough, however, what began as a dreamlike unchained camera beckons a nightmare, taking on new life in death and revealing the sheer fact of the film’s climax to its participants.

-Ultimately though, Lee’s decision to explode with filmmaking prowess in only a few scenes serves his narrative well – most of the film is about quietly simmering energy, pent-up and ready to explode, and Lee mirrors this by emphasizing everyday filmmaking with a quiet energy to make his moments of explosive force that much more powerful.
+Ultimately though, Lee’s decision to explode with filmmaking prowess in only a few scenes serves his narrative well – most of the film is about quietly pent-up energy, ready to explode, and Lee mirrors this with a more naturalistic, restrained filmmaking palette to make his moments of explosive force that much more powerful.
 The early parts of the film are more restrained and naturalistic, and he slowly changes his directing style throughout the film to follow the trajectories of the tension, building it to a boiling point with increasingly showy framing and exasperated filming before it flows over.
 The film doesn’t hit you over the head with style.
-It does something even more powerful – it threatens to do so in every scene, and builds up anger and frustration precisely because there are only a few moments of actual catharsis.
-This is a film constantly threatening to overflow and boil over, to energize loudly, and because Lee takes his time building up to the eventual moments of passion with quiet propulsion, they become that much more impactful.
+It does something even more powerful – it threatens to do so in every scene, building up anger and frustration precisely because there are only a few moments of actual catharsis.
+This is a film constantly threatening to overflow and boil over, to stoke, and because Lee takes his time building up to the eventual moments of passion with quiet propulsion, they become that much more impactful.

 Elsewhere, there are two specific scenes highlighted by Lee’s penchant for interspersing fantastical performative style in a film rooted in realism so real it becomes surreal.
 The first is the movie’s Public Enemy-infused opening credits defined by its urgent, hard-edged music, passionate, loose-limbed dancing, and attention-grabbing colorful fonts to bring life to the tensions on the inner-city streets.
 Later, we have a mid-shot of Radio Raheem looking directly at the camera as he explains the duality of love and hate in the world with a quiet potency to rival Robert Mitchum in The Night of the Hunter, another film about its own kind of poverty which Lee pays homage to here.
 These two scenes are astoundingly confrontational in their directness – Lee has Raheem stare right at the camera, and at us, and he often moves his camera with a hurried, inhuman uneasiness to face his characters head-on and oppressively confront their eternal pain.
 He shoves it right up in their faces to the point where it hurts.
 They threaten to bend and burn the very celluloid they were filmed on and reveal the bounds of the film in threatening to poke through and into the audience, Lee’s point no doubt.
 These people cannot safely be contained in the film, just as racism cannot be contained in any one depiction or screen – no matter what we’ve viewed, more always creeps around and threatens to overtake us.
 Lee’s stylistic work here, as it always is, knows the ways in which film is not simply naturalism, but instead a performance, a work of art that breathes artistic flourishes, and he knows that art is at its best when it is used for confrontation rather than stagnancy and compliance.